takuto0126/TMTGEM/doc/TMTGEM_manual_v1_2.md

 ## 5.1 Mesh generation part
 The most important and difficult part in TMTGEM is to generate appropriate tetrahedral mesh for tsunami EM simulations.
 A rough mesh generation flow is as follows, all of which is in tetmeshgen.sh in each mesh generation folder, e.g. Tohoku/mesh:

-Generate 2-D triangle mesh
+1. Generate 2-D triangle mesh
-Read bathymetry data and reflect it in triangular mesh Extrude the surface triangle to the seafloor to generate ocean 3-D mesh (mesh1) Generate 3-D tetrahedral mesh for air and solid earth (mesh2) Combine mesh 1 and mesh2 for 3-D EM simulation
+2. Read bathymetry data and reflect it in triangular mesh
+3. Extrude the surface triangle to the seafloor to generate ocean 3-D mesh (mesh1)
+4. Generate 3-D tetrahedral mesh for air and solid earth (mesh2)
+5. Combine mesh1 and mesh2 for 3-D EM simulation mesh

-Read Fig. 1 in Minami et al. (2017) for understanding the flow.
+See Fig. 1 in Minami et al. (2017) for understanding the flow.

 < Important output files by tetmeshgen.sh >
 *.geo : geometry files (use gmsh to view)